 You go in thinking it's just a normal improvisation lesson, and then the teacher brings up this game: master and slave.
-You go into pairs.
-One person becomes the master, and the other is the slave.
-The slave has to do anything the master says.
+You go into pairs and one person becomes the master, and the other is the slave and the slave has to do anything the master says.

 It starts off incredibly easygoing, like go and sit on that chair or go and play the piano and then slowly but surely the asks get a bit more intense, like "suck my big toe."
 After a while, the masters start playing with each others' slaves.
 So they get slaves to make out or whatever, or start fighting each other.